vinej/sml/README.md

 At first, I was interested only to learn how to transform an INFIX expression into a POSTFIX expression because I was playing with a HP50G emulator calculator.
 As an exercice to re-learn more about C developement I wanted to develop a small postfix calculator.

-After a while I found the KLIB library with a more complete implementation than mine.
-After using the KLIB librairy, I decided that I could probably create a small math language to do th link with GSL and PLPLOT.
+After a while, I found the KLIB library with a more complete implementation than mine.
+After using the KLIB librairy, I decided that I could probably create a small math language to do the link with GSL and PLPLOT.

 The result : SML is born.